/fleet-wrap-gate

 bun skills/golem-powers/fleet-wrap-gate/scripts/fleet-wrap-gate-cli.mjs <transcript|->

 (exit 3 = FLAG).
-A FLAG means a cron is still armed at stand-down: clear it (CronDelete /
+A FLAG means a cron or loop is still armed at stand-down: run the exact

 Full SKILL.md source — includes LLM directives, anti-patterns, and technical instructions stripped from the Overview tab.